whey86/starcraft/README.md

 # Starcraft risk

 Starcraft risk is a browser boardgame made with HTML, CSS and Javascript.
 It's basicly the game risk but in a differnt enviorment.
-If you're not familiar with game game risk you can read about it here http://en.wikipedia.org/wiki/Risk_%28game%29.
+If you're not familiar with the game risk you can read about it here http://en.wikipedia.org/wiki/Risk_%28game%29.

 # How to play
 This section describes how to play the game.